jeffwu25/KGR-SKATER/README.md

 13. SKATER validation.Rmd

 Confirms that the SKATER algorithm is correctly grouping units together based on associations between units represented in the data's covariance matrix.
 This is done by artificially inducing sparseness to a full covariance matrix (calculated from our toy data) and then simulating new data with that covariance matrix from the multivariate normal distribution so that we have a new toy dataset.
 One would think that performing a SKATER clustering on this new data (which was generated with a covariance matrix that has a clustered pattern) should be able to correctly separate the units into clusters that agree with the pattern of sparseness we choose to induce.
-This is a work in progress...

 12. SoA County Data Analysis